-Growing your own steady supply of spring green onions at home is very simple, economical, and simply brilliant.
+Growing your own steady supply of green onions at home is very simple, economical, and simply brilliant.

 I love a cheery little greenhouse on my windowsill in the dead of winter.
 There’s nothing like something springing to life and growing right before my eyes to encouraged me when it’s a lot drab outside.

 It seemed every time I purchased a bunch of green onions I ended up throwing half of them into the compost as they went bad before I had a chance to use them all up.

 The reality is, often I would use what I needed and forget about the rest.
 Now I can clip off the half cup or so that I need, and the rest just goes on happily growing.

 Start With Green Onions From the Market

 Next time you buy a bunch of green onions (aka scallions):

 - Cut off the stalks 3-4″ from the roots.